arkalim/obsidian-vault/100 Notes/101 AWS Solutions Architect Associate/Aurora.md

 - Up to 15 read replicas
 - Supports only MySQL & PostgreSQL
 - Cloud-optimized (5x performance improvement over MySQL on RDS, over 3x the performance of PostgreSQL on RDS)
-- Endpoints:
-	- Writer Endpoint: always points to the master
-	- Reader Endpoint: points to the read replicas
-	- Custom Endpoint: used to point to a subset of replicas
 - **Backtrack**: restore data at any point of time without taking backups

+## Endpoints
+- **Writer Endpoint** (Cluster Endpoint)
+	- Always points to the master (can be used for read/write)
+	- Each Aurora DB cluster has one cluster endpoint
+- **Reader Endpoint**
+	- Provides load-balancing for read replicas only (used to read only)
+	- If the cluster has no read replica, it points to master (can be used to read/write)
+	- Each Aurora DB cluster has one reader endpoint
+- **Custom Endpoint**:
+	- Used to point to a subset of replicas
+	- Provides load-balanced based on criteria other than the read-only or read-write capability of the DB instances like instance class (ex, direct internal users to low-capacity instances and direct production traffic to high-capacity instances)

 ## High Availability & Read Scaling
 -   Self healing (if some data is corrupted, it will be automatically healed)